Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 Classification

-Based on the nature of the course, hypercapnia happens:
+Based on the nature of the course, hypercapnia occurs:

-• acute - characterized by a sharp appearance of clinical signs and a significant deterioration in the condition, most often occurs in children;
+• acute - characterized by a sudden appearance of clinical signs and a significant deterioration of the condition, most often found in children;

-• chronic - the clinic is expressed in a slow increase in symptoms for a long time.
+• chronic - the clinic is expressed in a slow increase in symptoms over a long time.

-There are several degrees of severity of the course of the disease:
+There are several degrees of severity of the disease:

 • moderate;